lbke/ssr-theory/readme.md

 There is still a strong limitation: props are still entirely defined by the URL.
 It was not possible to process the request with a custom function in the current implementation, until Next.js introduced middlewares.

-## A unified API for server-rendering
+## A unified API for server-rendering, be it build-time, request-time, or somewhere in between

-Based on this model, here is what could be a unified view of SSR and SSG, for a Next.js page:
+Based on our model, here is what could be a unified view of server-rendering:
 ```ts
 // The actual page, written with a SPA framework like React, Vue, Svelte...
 type Page = (props: Props) => [HTML, CSS, JS]